-4: Credit Risk: Disclosure for Portfolios under Standardized Approach a.
-Names of credit rating agencies used
+4: Credit Risk: Disclosure for Portfolios under Standardized Approach

 I. Qualitative Disclosure

 Bank has approved all the seven External Credit Rating Agencies accredited by RBI for the purpose of credit risk rating of domestic borrowal accounts that forms the basis for determining risk weights under Standardized Approach.
 External Credit Rating Agencies approved are: